oasysokubo/Speech-interpretation-and-recognition/README.md

 # Delete ArithmeticAnalysis, change VoiceListener for only speech-to-text parsing
 # RunCommand not needed, VoiceSynthesizer is optional at start
 # Bring back **Main class** and maybe implement JavaFX interface.
+# Virtual assistant is not practical in this case.

 **voicer** - voice recognition and synthesizer allows for users to speak natural english voice commands and receive audible feedback